 If you’re looking for an easy and effective way to align your persona profiles to their individual customer journeys, here’s a simple template provided by CMI.

-Aside from generating brand awareness, Facebook ads can provide the user with a definitive call-to-action to find out more information on a new product launch, or for purchasing a product at discounted rates on your Construction eCommerce platform.
+Paid Media can be an just as effective for B2B companies, as it is for B2C companies.
+Aside from generating brand awareness, paid ads can provide the user with a definitive call-to-action to find out more information on a new product launch, or for purchasing a product at discounted rates on your Construction eCommerce platform.
 It has become a visual, video-led platform for driving users to your website.

 Whilst paid ads have been popping up on Facebook for a few years now, it’s the sudden increase in allocated marketing budget for these which has been the most recent change.